 Wander Around Hanoi Old Quarter

 Here you will have the chance to observe French colonial architecture.
 The Old Quarter is located in the Ba Dinh district.
 It is near the business area and it is the busiest tourist attraction.
 Here you can find small streets with many street vendors, selling food and souvenirs on the street.
 The streets are packed with scooters, bicycles, and cars.
-It is a true local experience that will give you an idea what it is like to live in Hanoi.
+It is a truly a local experience that will give you an idea what it is like to live in Hanoi.
 Here you can try some tasty street food as well.

 Related: Reasons Why Not to Visit Vietnam